Late results: A historical nomination and an undecided race in Iowa’s statewide primaries

 The five-man race to be the Republican candidate for Iowa Secretary of Agriculture appears to be headed for resolution at the party’s state convention.

-Republican Mike Naig received the most votes in Tuesday’s primary election, but they were not enough to secure the nomination.
+Republican Mike Naig received the most votes in Tuesday’s primary election, but not enough to secure the nomination.

 Naig, the current state ag secretary, did not receive the required 35 percent of the vote to earn his party’s nomination, according to the unofficial results.
-He received 34.7 percent of the vote, beating out state senator Dan Zumbach, who finished with 21.4 percent.
+He received 34.7 percent of the vote, beating out state Sen. Dan Zumbach, who finished with 21.4 percent.

 If those results hold once the official results are tallied, state law requires the party to select its candidate at its state convention.